 Three facts stand out about this meeting that need thoughtful consideration:

-1. Olson asserts “the believers partook of the Lord’s Table,” but Acts 20:7 does not mention the believers partook of the Lord’s Table.
+1. Advocates of Sunday worship argue “the believers partook of the Lord’s Table,” but Acts 20:7 does not mention the believers partook of the Lord’s Table.
 The text only says they “came together to break bread.”
 Breaking bread does not necessarily mean partaking of the Lord’s Table.
 “Breaking bread” is an biblical expression for sharing or eating a meal.
 (Luke 24:35; Acts 27:35)

 Notice this passage, taken from Acts 2 because it predates Acts 20 by fifteen or more years: “Every day they [the believers] continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.”
 (Acts 2:46,47, insertion mine)